DeepMLNet/DeepNet/Tensor/Tensor.Docs/articles/Guide-Creation.md

 All shapes and indices in this tensor library are 64-bit integers.
 Thus we have to use the `L` postfix when writing integer literals, i.e. `3L` instead of `3`.

-Since creating tensors in host memory is a very common operation, the library also provides the shorter notation
+Since creating tensors in host memory is a very common operation, the library also provides the shorter notation shown below to perform the same task.
 ```fsharp
 let z1 = HostTensor.zeros<int> [3L; 2L]
 // z1 = [[0; 0]
 //       [0; 0]
 //       [0; 0]]
 ```
-to perform the same task.
 These shorthands are available for all tensor creation function and listed in the [HostTensor](xref:Tensor.HostTensor) module.

 ## Other initialization possibilities